joelprz/tudorVillage/README.md

 App visible at localhost:3000

 ##Development Build
+App will run with watchers and hot reload

 type 'npm start' from the project root to bundle and start express server

 App visible at localhost:3000